caroladam/caroladam.github.io/_pages/cv.md

 Services
 ======
-- Coordinator of judging session for Evo-Wibo (2025).
+- Member of the organizing committee for _Evo-Wibo_ (2025).
 Blaine, Washington, USA.
+- Invited manuscript reviewer for _Communications Biology_ (2025).
-- Member of the Science Outreach committee for the Zoology graduate program (2019-2023).
+- Member of the _Science Outreach committee_ for the Zoology graduate program (2019-2023).
 Universidade Federal do Paraná, Curitiba, Brazil.
-- Student representative for the Zoology graduate program (2018-2019).
+- _Student representative_ for the Zoology graduate program (2018-2019).
 Universidade Federal do Paraná, Curitiba, Brazil.
-- Organizer of the V Zoology Symposium (2019).
+- Member of the organizing committee for the _V Zoology Symposium_ (2019).
 Universidade Federal do Paraná, Curitiba, Brazil.

 Other Activities
 ======